 Drones are more than unmanned aerial vehicles.
 The technology or software that enhances their abilities keeps going from one breakthrough to another. ideaForge drones are leading from the front.

 We know that knowing the exact dimensions of the terrain is essential, this has been established.
 Going much further than live video surveying and detailed mapping, the drones employ deep photogrammetry-based intelligence.
-Engineers, supervisors, and architects can have at their fingertips, a proper 3D model of the entire area.
-This, with the exact dimensions of all entities natural or artificial occupying the land.
+Engineers, supervisors, and architects can have at their fingertips, a proper 3D model of the entire area along with the exact dimensions of all entities natural or artificial occupying the land.
 Moreover, it would have the soil and terrain details, all in one clear rendition.

 Development tracking and reporting – Live Drone Surveillance